michaelmeta125/Meta-Portfolio/index.md

 ```

+Reiterate for context:

+The artifact in this enhancement section is a compilation of a few things request April 2020.
+While the project as a whole is to develop a landing page.
+The specific items for the artifact are, data store (database table specifically for this report part), web API accessed via HTTP (return results in JSON format), service layer that communicates with a set of data access repositories.
+The specific report item need to have a table with all the reports that is securely returned to our controllers and finally serialized to JSON and returned to the client(s).
+The artifact was required to use a few technologies.

 As explained a bit in the design and engineering structure, data structures and algorithm proficiency is another area in which I would like to illustrate my knowledge.
 In the artifact, I would like to first draw attention to the `ValidateReportList()` method.
 This method was changed further as described in the code review video, for ehancements as well as readbility (cleaning code).
 Notice the more common scenario within the binary statement is tested first, this means the code runs more efficiently.

 On the data structures side, more changes were made the the repository.
 Created more LINQ methods which quickly handing filters of the `IEnumerable`.
 Some slight work was done on the data store side, but more on that later.